Lee15946/AWSInAction/Developer/Other Serverless: Step Functions & AppSync.md

     - Configure how long a task can wait by setting TimeoutSeconds
     - Periodically send a heartbeat from your Activity Worker using `SendTaskHearBeat` within the time you set in `HeartBeatSeconds`
-- By configuring a long `TimeoutSeconds` and actively sending a hearbeat, Activity Task can wait up to 1 year
+- By configuring a long `TimeoutSeconds` and actively sending a heartbeat, Activity Task can wait up to 1 year

 ### Step Functions - Standard vs. Express